 - We advise you to exercise normal safety precautions in Greece.
 You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local travelling conditions.

-- Greek banks reopened on 20 July.
-Capital controls are still in place.
+- Capital controls exist in Greece.
 Further disruptions to banking services are possible.
 Credit card processing and servicing of ATMs throughout Greece remains limited.
-Foreign credit/debit cards are still generally being accepted in Greece but this cannot be relied on.
+Foreign credit/debit cards are still generally being accepted in Greece.
 Daily ATM withdrawal limits do not currently apply to most major foreign debit/credit cards.
 Make sure you have sufficient cash in various denominations to cover emergencies and unexpected delays.
 You should take appropriate security precautions against theft.
 See Safety and security.

 - Parliamentary elections have been called for 20 September.
 Demonstrations may occur in the lead up to the election.